adamjshook/hadoop-demos/avro/README.md

 Python
 --------

 If you have `pip`, use the below command to install Avro.
-If you don't, then you can follow the instructions on Apache's website for downloading and installing the Avro module for Python.

-Or just download `pip` cause it's awesome.
+If you don't, you should go [get pip](https://pip.pypa.io/en/stable/installing/) because it is awesome.

 `$ sudo pip install avro`